vitusventure/5thSRD/docs/rules/feats.md

 * When you make a melee attack against a creature, you don’t provoke opportunity attacks from that creature for the rest o f the turn, whether you hit or not.

 ## Moderately Armored
-**Prerequisite:** Proficiency with light armor<br>
+**Prerequisite:** Proficiency with light armor
-You have trained to master the use of medium armor and shields, gaining the following benefits:
+<p>You have trained to master the use of medium armor and shields, gaining the following benefits:</p>

 * Increase your Strength or Dexterity score by 1, to a maximum of 20.
 * You gain proficiency with medium armor and shields.